 - Transfer the batter to the pan and bake in the oven for 30-35 minutes (25-30 minutes for the two round cakes) or until a skewer comes away clean from the centre.

 - Remove from the oven and allow it to sit for 10-minutes before turning it out on to a cooling rack or plate.
 Allow the cake to cool completely before frosting.

 - To make the cream cheese frosting, beat together the cream cheese and butter in a stand mixer or using a hand mixer until well combined and light.

 - A cup at a time, add the sifted icing sugar and continue beating until well combined.
 After each cup is completely incorporated in to the frosting add the next cup until you have your desired sweetness and texture.
 I use anywhere between 2½ and 3 cups for a soft frosting similar to whipped cream.

-- Cover the cake in frosting and sprinkle with chopped pistachios, walnuts or sunflower seeds for a nut-free version.
+- Cover the cake in frosting and sprinkle with any reserved toasted nuts or serve as is.